notes college physics electricity thermodynamics optics waves circuits magnetism

 -

-$Q_H$: Amount of heat transferred into a hot reservoir called
+: Amount of heat transferred into a hot reservoir called -

-$Q_C$: Amount of heat transferred into a cold reservoir
+: Amount of heat transferred into a cold reservoir -

-By definition $Q_C$ and $Q_H$ are always positive since they only show magnitude
+and are always positive since they only show magnitude -

 Converting heat to work can be done with thermal expansion, but the system is at a different state.
 A heat engine must be a closed cycle.